 Times of a school day

-Pupils line up on the playground at 08:55 and the teacher will lead into the class when the whistle blows.
+Pupils start their learning as soon as they enter the classroom.
+The register is taken at 08:55.
 Anyone who is late will have to go through to the main school office and register there first.

 Please click here for our expectations of punctuality with arrival & collection of your child.